muhammad-majadly/Aspect-Extraction-Dataset/README.md

 - **Contribution**: Describes the key contributions of the paper.
 - **Motivation**: Highlights the motivation or rationale behind the work.
 - **Experimental Claims**: Contains statements about experimental findings.
-- **Claims Support**: Provides evidence or support for claims made in the paper.
 - **None**: Sentences not related to any specific aspect.

 ## Annotation Process